haacked/haacked.com/_posts/2014-05-19-microsofts-new-running-shoes.markdown

 ![Project KRuntime commit](https://cloud.githubusercontent.com/assets/19977/3005570/6e0ce8b4-dde8-11e3-8346-61b1437c190f.png)

 The [initial commit was on November 7, 2013](https://github.com/aspnet/KRuntime/commit/69df15f0921792f01c80f0fad15d21cc7017b219).
 Satya become CEO on [February 4, 2014](http://www.microsoft.com/en-us/news/press/2014/feb14/02-04newspr.aspx).
 Now I'm no math major (_oh wait!
 I was a math major!_), but I'm pretty sure February 2014 comes after November 2013.
-So clearly this had been underway for a long time before Satya became CEO.
+It's apparent this had been underway for a long time before Satya became CEO.

 To be clear, I don't want to take anything away from Satya's importance to the new Microsoft.
-While this effort didn't start under him, he definitely creates the right climate within Microsoft for this effort to thrive.
+While this effort didn't start under him, he does create the right climate within Microsoft for this effort to thrive.
 His leadership and vision sets these new efforts up for success and that's a big deal.
 The appointment of Satya makes Microsoft a force to be reckoned with again.

 But efforts like this started in a more grass roots fashion, albeit with the support of big hitters like the Gu.
 In a large part, the focus on the Azure business paved the way for this to happen.

-Azure provides an environment where they are not limited to hosting .NET web applications.
+Azure provides an environment that is not limited to hosting .NET web applications.
 Azure makes money whether you host ASP.NET, NodeJs, or whatever.
-This is analogous to how releasing Office for iPad is a sign that Office will no longer help prop up Windows.
+This is analogous to how the release of Office for iPad is a sign that Office will no longer help prop up Windows.
 Windows must live or die on its own merits.

 In the same way, ASP.NET must compete on its own merits and to do so requires drastic changes.